ADD-Faun/Climbers/README.md

 It is important the navigation is always accessible on every screen size.

 The footer was found to overlap content or cover the entire page.
-This was fixed with code from developer.mozilla.org (see credits, Footer-credit)
+This was fixed with code from developer.mozilla.org (see credits, 'Footer-credit')

 Each pages navigation is able to navigate to all pages.